What Is Mortgage Loan Insurance?

 Are there benefits to paying mortgage loan insurance?

 Yes!
 Some of these benefits of having mortgage loan insurance include purchasing a home with as little as a 5% down payment and getting a lower mortgage rate.
-Rates are more competitive when you have mortgage loan insurance since your risk is lower to the lender when the mortgage is insured.
+Rates are more competitive when you have mortgage loan insurance since your risk to the lender is lower when the mortgage is insured.

 Final Thoughts

 Remember, the percentage of your down payment affects your premium, so a higher down payment equals a lower premium, and you may benefit from better mortgage rates.
 Ultimately, evaluating all your options, interest rates, and the premiums associated means having more control over what will work best for you.
-Reach out to nesto’s commission-free mortgage experts if you’re ready to learn more about the most suitable mortgage option for your mortgage strategy.

 Ready to get started?